Good and Dirty Work

 Asl Sign For Homework Isaiah 2:4 offers an example.
 At the Mountain of the Lord the people of God "will beat their shields into plowshares and swords into pruning hooks. (see note 7) Weaponry utilized to kill and terrorize is so incongruent with God's character that it appears to have no tangible place in his restored kingdom.
 The building materials of the weapons survive, but are transformed from instruments of war into tools of agriculture.

 Even if the products and services we create are functionally of the sort that we might expect to see in the New Creation, their eternal utility might be soiled by the spirit in which they were made or offered.
 The Tower of Babel serves as an example.
 Genesis 11 tells how the people of God constructed a tower and city that would both "reach to the heavens" and "create a name for them," rather than serve and honor their Creator.
 God was not impressed and frustrated their efforts by scattering the people across the earth and confusing their languages.
 Both city and tower, likely impressive structures with both aesthetic and functional value, were tainted by bad motives.
 It therefore seems improbable that remnants of the Tower would be taken up by God in the construction of the New Jerusalem.

-John Terrill is the Director for the Center for Integrity in Business at Seattle Pacific University.
+Order To Write A Scientific Paper John Terrill is Director of the Center for Integrity in Business at Seattle Pacific University.
 This article originally appeared in Comment magazine, the opinion journal of CARDUS: www.cardus.ca/comment.

 1 See Genesis 3:17-19.